Dattatreyy/Unpacking-Emotet/README.md

 <img width="794" alt="emo7" src="https://user-images.githubusercontent.com/107531426/178327510-c4a13c02-9656-486d-b93e-be9bd44e7bbe.PNG">

-Now go to the entrypoint of sample (Shift+8) and Run the Malware (F9).
+Now go to the entrypoint of sample and Run the Malware.
 You’ll be at return value of Memory where malware is Unpacking itself.

 <img width="942" alt="emo8" src="https://user-images.githubusercontent.com/107531426/178327657-46f34fb7-6557-4236-bcb4-4f8eb13ab15c.PNG">

-Now do step over (F7).
+Now do step over.
 It will take you to the value where allocated memory is being used to move the unpacked malware into. (esp+28)

 Above this instruction (CALL EDI) and right side (EDI).
 You’ll see memory is being stored in EDI